-Subject to exemptions, the Act gives any individual who has personal data kept about them at the University the right to request in writing a copy of the information held relating to the individual.
+Subject to exemptions, the Act and the Regulation give any individual who has personal data kept about them at the University the right to request in writing a copy of the information held relating to the individual.

-Any person who wants to exercise this right should in the first instance make a written request to the HR department.
-The University will charge an administration fee of £10 for each request; however the University reserves the right to review this fee at any time.
+Any member of staff who wants to exercise this right should in the first instance make a written request to the HR department.
+External requests are made via the Data Protection Officer.

-The University aims to comply with requests for access to personal information as quickly as possible, but will ensure that it is provided within the 40 day limit set down by the Data Protection Act.
+The University aims to comply with requests for access to personal information as quickly as possible, but will endeavour to provide the data within the 30 day limit set down by the General Data Protection Regulation, unless there are extenuating circumstances in which case the 90 day rule may apply.

-The Act does not prevent an individual making a subject access request via a third party, including by a solicitor acting on behalf of a client.
+The Regulation does not prevent an individual making a subject access request via a third party, including by a solicitor acting on behalf of a client.
 In these cases and prior to the disclosure of any personal information, the University would need to be satisfied that the third party making the request is entitled to act on behalf of the individual and would require evidence of this entitlement.